-Research performed in the US (2007) shows that on average, consumers talk about the products they buy and its features about 120 times a week.
+A research performed in the US (2007) shows that on average, consumers talk about the products they buy and their features about 120 times a week.

-Nielsenf’s report Global Trust in Advertising shows the great value of reviews: reviews are trusted by consumers:
+Nielsen’s report Global Trust in Advertising shows the great value of reviews: they are trusted by customers!

 And that’s ok, when boosting sales is your key focus instead of improving your business: it’s just a different goal.

-We found an example of a company that offered a coupon of 10 euro when customers e-mailed their 5-star review (the best possible review) to the company.
+We found an example of a company that offered a 10-euro coupon when customers e-mailed their 5-star review (the best possible review) to the company.
 Do you still think reviews are totally trustworthy?
-Now, it might not come as a surprise that almost 30% of all online reviews are fake..
+Now, it might not come as a surprise that almost 30% of all online reviews are fake.

 Every company benefits from customer feedback.
 Often, a customer satisfaction survey is used for internal purposes.
 It serves as input on what to focus on when improving the business.
 There’s no hidden agenda on boosting sales through positive feedback or using the feedback for marketing purposes.
 The score itself is not the end result, it’s merely the starting point to improve your service.
 The fact that it’s only used for these internal purposes, may lower the threshold for customers to be fair and open in their feedback.
 In contrast to customer reviews, feedback forms allow you to personalize and align your questions with your specific company interests and needs.